 How can elderly people benefit from cannabis use?

 Are there benefits for older adults to use cannabis?
 The answer is yes, and there’s data to back that up.
 Seniors may benefit the most (when compared to other age groups) by using cannabis.
 How?
 Cannabis may positively affect common aging issues like inflammation, pain, disrupted sleep cycles, and more.
 Some older adults explored cannabis use after determining the hefty side effects from their prescribed medications were reducing their quality of life.

-Cannabis may help seniors find relief from neuropathic pain, arthritis, sleep issues, and run-of-the-mill aches and pains from old injuries.
+Medical marijuana for seniors may be helpful for those seeking relief from neuropathic pain, arthritis, sleep issues, and run-of-the-mill aches and pains from old injuries.
 The added plus?
 Minimal side effects (if any), sweet relief from chronic ailments, and a newfound sense of well-being.